greghorne/TFD/README.md

 Notes/Comments:

+* I attempted to use different colored markers on the map but ran into some technical issue thus they are all the same blue markers.
+I will revisit this issue.

 * The webpage was written to minimize necessary files to execute and is not setup to run as a server.
 Everything is executed client-side and CDN's are used.

 * The webpage is polling the server every minute and is displaying the latest incident as a flashing icon and all other prior incidents onto the map.